maxharp3r/fmh-website/content/fixed/research.md

 I specialize in quantitative, empirical methods, but I like employing multiple methods, and I enjoy branching out.

-If you are interested in learning about my research, try reading something I've written.
+If you are interested in learning more about my research areas and methods, read one of these:
-Here are a couple of my favorite research papers:

 * [Putting Users in Control of Their Recommendations](http://files.grouplens.org/papers/harper-recsys2015.pdf) (Recsys 2015)
 * [Facts or Friends?
 Distinguishing Informational and Conversational Questions in Social Q\&A Sites](http://files.grouplens.org/papers/harper-chi2009.pdf) (CHI 2009)